abilt5991/Flashcard/README.md

 In this static page, I have used impleted the following concepts of React js

-1. Components - For creating cards of each place travelled
+1. Custom Components - For creating cards of each place travelled
 2. Maps - Rendering jsx for each place object
 3. Conditional Rendering - Adding Favourites from the list
+4. Styling

 <img width="532" alt="traveljournal1" src="https://github.com/abilt5991/ReactJSCode/assets/125937034/2803719c-3725-4ec3-873a-92f644e4aaf7">